 CRM stands for Customer Relationship Management and is primarily used to increase sales by improving business relationships.
 CRM, as a whole, is equally a technology system and business strategy focused on moving prospects through the sales pipeline to become customers, and ultimately, loyal customers.

-Why Use a CRM System?
+Why Businesses Need a CRM System

 Organizations use a CRM system to enhance customer relationships by managing customer interactions, tracking leads, streamlining processes, and identifying sales opportunities.
 Some businesses use CRM for project management, as well.

 A CRM system solves many everyday business struggles, such as: